The PyStar program was a workshop designed to teach all women and their friends who are looking to learn how to program in a friendly environment.

 5. Keep Building: Apply what you’ve learned by starting your own small projects.
 This could be anything from a simple calculator to a web scraping tool or a data visualization.

 Remember, everyone starts their coding journey from scratch, so don’t feel intimidated.
 Embrace the process, celebrate your progress, and most importantly, have fun!
+I recommend watching some youtube videos to get started and then practice, that is what I did.
+It was about 3 months until I was proficient.

 Learning to program